 Gail and I have been bicyclists throughout our marriage.
 We have always liked riding together but we don’t always agree on what constitutes an excellent riding experience.
+As it turned out, we both like riding a hybrid bike.

 For the past 15-years we have each owned 2 bikes (total of 4).
 We both have road bikes for tooling around the streets of Kansas City and cruising at a faster pace.